jundalisay/superb/content/en/superphysics/principles/chapter-11.md

 {{< me date="December 2021" >}}
 Examples of real-world evidence are:
-- Medical Superphysics: the success of traditional Chinese medicine against Covid, relative to their total lack in the West
+- Bio Superphysics: the success of traditional Chinese medicine against Covid, relative to their total lack in the West
 - Economic Superphysics: the prediction of the crisis years starting in 2019 onwards, relative to a prediction of a recovery in 2021 from pent-up demand and vaccine success
 - Social Superphysics: the low cases of mass shootings, conflict, and revolutions in Asia, relative to the Americas and Africa
 - Material Superphysics: the prediction that fusion will not work because artificial gravity has not been discovered yet